 Sephora is back in the UK with a bang and after months of speculation about its plans for this market, we now have the detail, though it is keeping a few surprises up its sleeve for now.

-The global prestige beauty retailer has confirmed it will be opening four stores in the UK next year, in London, Birmingham, Manchester and Glasgow, following the hotly anticipated launch of its UK online store at the start of this week.
+The global prestige beauty retailer has confirmed it will be opening a store in the UK next year in London, following the hotly anticipated launch of its UK online store at the start of this week.

 Speculation has been mounting for months about the exact location of the stores but the LVMH-owned retailer is remaining tight-lipped on specifics for now.
 However its online arrival in the UK has been anything but low-key with Sephora – which has been named by Interbrand as one of the Top 100 global brands – staging a high-profile pop-up event in London for press, influencers, brands and some lucky customers this week.

 Speaking ahead of the two-day extravaganza at One Marylebone, Sarah Miles, UK general manager for Sephora (and formerly CEO of Feelunique), told TheIndustry.beauty that the retailer had been plotting a return to the UK “for quite a long time”.
 “We’ve been looking very long and hard at how best to approach the market,” she said.